 Planned Giving is a great way for you to ensure that fighting hunger is part of your legacy.
 A planned gift is your investment in a better world—one where all children, families, and seniors get the nutritious food they need for years to come.
 Your planned gift provides Feeding South Dakota with the confidence and the means needed to plan for a successful future - to continue our hunger relief efforts throughout the entire state of South Dakota.

-For more information on Planned Giving please contact Stacey Kutil at 605.335.0364 or email him at firstname.lastname@example.org.
+For more information on Planned Giving please contact Renee Mekvold at 605.335.0364 or send an email to firstname.lastname@example.org.

 Planned gifts may include:

 An IRA Charitable Rollover may benefit you and your charity by: